Bake or Break

 • Sanding sugar – This is optional, but it makes the cookies sparkly and adds a little extra sweetness.
 Regular granulated sugar will work, too, but won’t have quite the same look.

-Portion and shape the dough.
-Scoop the dough by 2-tablespoon portions and roll into a ball between your hands.
-Roll each ball of dough in sanding sugar.
+• Portion and shape the dough.
+Scoop the dough into 2-tablespoon portions and roll each one into a ball between your hands.
+Roll each ball of dough in sanding sugar, too.

-Bake.
-Place the cookies on the prepared pans, leaving about 2 inches between the cookies.
+• Bake.
+Place the cookies on the prepared pans, leaving about 2 inches between them.
 Flatten the top of each cookie slightly.
 (Sprinkle a little more sugar on top if needed.)
-Bake 12 to 14 minutes, or until the edges are lightly browned and the tops seem set.
+Bake them for 12 to 14 minutes, or until the edges are lightly browned and the tops seem set.
 Refrigerate the remaining dough between baking batches.

 Tips for Success

-Here are a few tips for making your Raspberry Sugar Cookies their best!
+Here are a few tips for making the best raspberry sugar cookies!

-• Freeze-dried versus dried.
+• Freeze-dried vs dried fruit.
 Don’t confuse freeze-dried with dried fruits.
 Freeze-dried fruits have had moisture removed so that they’re light, dry, and crispy.

 • Don’t skip the chilling time.
 Refrigerating the dough will let the flavors meld more and help prevent too much spreading while baking.

 • Use light-colored baking sheets.
 Dark pans will over-bake the bottoms of the cookies and can cause more spreading.
-Also remember that if you’re reusing a baking pan to let it cool completely before putting more cookie dough on it.
+Also, remember if you’re reusing a baking pan to let it cool completely before putting more cookie dough on it.

 • Checking for doneness.
 Because of their color, it can be a little difficult to tell when these cookies are done.
 Look for a bit of browning around the bottom edges.
 The centers should also appear set.

 • Scoop and roll.
-For nicely shaped cookies with a consistent size, first portion with a cookie scoop and then roll the dough into a ball between your hands.
+For nicely shaped cookies with a consistent size, first portion the dough with a cookie scoop and then roll it into a ball between your hands.

 For a few more days of storage, place the container in the refrigerator.
-Be sure the container is airtight so that they cookies won’t become dry.
+Be sure that the container is airtight so that the cookies won’t become dry.

 How to Freeze These Cookies

 You can also freeze the unbaked cookies.
 Portion them as directed, and place the balls of dough on a lined rimmed baking sheet.
 Once they’re frozen solid (about 2 hours), place them in a freezer bag or container.
 You can roll them in sugar before or after the initial freezing.
-The sugar may not hold up quite as well after a stint in the freezer, but you can bake them straight from frozen.
-Otherwise, you’ll need to let the dough thaw at room temperature for 20 to 30 minutes before rolling in sugar so it will stick.
+The sugar may not hold up quite as well after a stint in the freezer, but then you can bake the cookies straight from frozen.
+Otherwise, you’ll need to let the dough thaw at room temperature for 20 to 30 minutes before rolling it in sugar, so it will stick.
 Then, bake the cookies as directed.

 Raspberry Sugar Cookies